withertech/SteamScraper/docs/LANGUAGES.md

 ## Languages
 Some game information comes in several languages.
-Skyscraper provides several ways of configuring these for your convenience.
+Steamscraper provides several ways of configuring these for your convenience.
 It is important to understand the distinction between game region and language.
 Setting a language is a user-preferred thing and will only affect the game descriptions and tags (genres).
 The remaining game data is tied to the region instead (artwork and, in some cases, the game name).

 ## Scraping modules that support languages
 * screenscraper (game description and tags / genres)